 If you get a lump sum payment

 You’ll need to pay the correct tax on a lump sum payment.

 A lump sum payment might be for holiday pay or a redundancy payment when you leave your current job.

 If you’re self-employed

 If you’re self-employed, you’ll need to manage your own tax and file a return at the end of the tax year.
 Inland Revenue will consider you a one-person business.

 At the end of the tax year

-Most people who earn salary or wages pay the correct amount of tax and don’t need to do anything at the end of the tax year.
+Most people who earn salary or wages pay the correct amount of tax and do not need to do anything at the end of the tax year.
 But you can check if you’ll get a refund.

 You only need to file an income tax return (IR3) if you: